Lindt8/ng-imager/docs/user/config.md

 # the projections into /images/summed/projections in the HDF5 file.
 enabled = true

-# Optional rectangular ROI in imaging-plane coordinates (cm).
+# Optional rectangular region-of-interest ROI in imaging-plane
-# When provided, ROI-limited projections are computed by summing only
+# coordinates (cm).
+When provided, ROI-limited projections are computed
-# pixels whose centers fall inside this window.
+# by summing only pixels whose centers fall inside this window.
 roi_u_min_cm = -5.0
 roi_u_max_cm =  5.0
 roi_v_min_cm = -5.0